Article 4 - NIHL Playing Rules & Regulations

 4.18 - “Peoria” rule.

-4.18.1 For purposes of this paragraph, “Affected Clubs” shall mean … Bloomington, Dubuque, Pekin, Peoria, South Bend, Champaign, Quad Cities and any non-member organization that may from time to time be designated by the Executive Board.
+4.18.1 For purposes of this paragraph, “Affected Clubs” shall mean … Bloomington, Dubuque, Pekin, Peoria, South Bend, Champaign, Quad Cities and any non-member organization that may, from time to time, be designated by the Executive Board as stated in paragraph 18.104.22.168.

-4.18.3 Should a “HOME” game for “Affected Clubs” be played at another club’s home rink, then that club shall be responsible to pay for the ice, and pay for and schedule the officials The “Affected Clubs” may, if they so choose, provide the minor (off-ice) officials.
-The “VISITING” team, which decided NOT to travel, will pay all costs.
+4.18.4 Should a “HOME” game for “Affected Clubs” be played at the "Visiting" club’s home rink, then the "Visiting" club shall pay for the ice as well as paying for and scheduling the officials.
+The “Affected Clubs” may, if they so choose, provide minor (off-ice) officials.

-4.18.4 If a game cannot be played at another club's home rink and must be rescheduled due to the fact that no on-ice officials are present for the game or due to the fact that ice is not available for the game, the "VISITING" team, which decided not to travel, will be assessed a fine not less than $250.
+4.18.5 If a game cannot be played at another club's home rink and must be rescheduled because no on-ice officials are present for the game or because ice is not available for the game, the "VISITING" team, which decided not to travel, will be assessed a fine, determined by NIHL's Rules and Ethics Committee, of an amount not less than $250.

 4.19 – Posting Game Results.